 Under the terms of our Charter, all shares of our common stock have equal rights as to voting and distributions and, when they are issued, will be duly authorized, validly issued, fully paid and nonassessable.
 Distributions may be paid to the holders of our common stock if, as and when authorized by our board of directors and declared by us out of funds legally available therefor.
 Shares of our common stock have no preemptive, exchange, conversion or redemption rights.
 Shares of our common stock are freely transferable, except where their transfer is restricted by federal and state securities laws, by contract or by our Charter, which limits the transferability of shares of our common stock that were outstanding prior to the listing of our shares of common stock on the New York Stock Exchange on January 29, 2025 for the 365-day period following such initial listing date.
-In the event of our liquidation, dissolution or winding up of the Company, each share of our common stock would be entitled to share ratably in all of our assets that are legally available for distribution after we pay all debts and other liabilities and subject to any preferential rights of holders of our vote on all matters submitted to a vote of stockholders, including the election of directors; provided, however, that the holders of common stock will have (i) exclusive voting rights on a charter amendment that would alter only the contract rights, as expressly set forth in our Charter and (ii) voting rights as set forth in Rule 18f-3(a)(2)-(3) promulgated under the Investment Company Act of 1940, as amended (the "1940 Act").
-Except as provided with respect to any other class or series of stock, the holders of our common stock are able to elect all of our directors, and holders of less than a majority of such shares are not able to elect any director.
+In the event of our liquidation, dissolution or winding up of the Company, each share of our common stock would be entitled to share ratably in all of our assets that are legally available for distribution after we pay all debts and other liabilities and subject to any preferential rights of holders of our preferred stock, if any preferred stock is outstanding at such time.
+Except as may otherwise be specified in our Charter, each share of our common stock is entitled to one vote on all matters submitted to a vote of stockholders, including the election of directors; provided, however, that the holders of common stock will have (i) exclusive voting rights on a charter amendment that would alter only the contract rights, as expressly set forth in our Charter and (ii) voting rights as set forth in Rule 18f-3(a)(2)-(3) promulgated under the Investment Company Act of 1940, as amended (the "1940 Act").
+Except as provided with respect to any other class or series of stock, the holders of our common stock possess exclusive voting power.
+There is no cumulative voting in the election of directors, which means that holders of a majority of the outstandin